What is Storybird for Education? Best Tips and Tricks

 Storybird uses curation to make sure content is appropriate, and if anything unwelcome is spotted, it is removed and the user can be banned.

-Lots of curriculum course materials and guides are available to help teachers and guardians get the most out of the service for children.
+Lots of curriculum course materials and guides are available to help teachers and families get the most out of the platform for students.
 It can be applied to various subjects beyond English, such as history, science, and even math.

 How does Storybird work?